 Employer Services can assist you with your recruitment efforts, when your business has exhausted all local recruitment avenues or can demonstrate that international recruitment will provide a significant benefit to a Manitoba based company and create additional opportunities for Canadians.

-- have a commercial business and are not a home-based
+- have a commercial business and are not home-based;

-- have a minimum of $250,000 in revenue in the immediate three years preceding the application
+- have a minimum of $250,000 in gross revenue in the immediate three years preceding the application;

-- are not currently on the Employment and Social Development Canada/Service Canada suspension list
+- are not currently on the Employment and Social Development Canada/Service Canada suspension list; and

 Once you have determined your business meets the eligibility requirements, follow the ABC Step recruitment process.